ome/bio-formats-documentation/sphinx/users/octave/index.rst

 Usage
 -----

-Usage instructions are the same as Matlab.
+Usage instructions are the same as MATLAB.
 The only difference is that you need to explicitly load the package.
 This is done by running at the Octave prompt::